 (which mmc-utils has listed as “Unknown”), the product ID had changed toNCard

 really struck me as odd.
 The values in the CSD register seem…sane-ish.
 So…did this card’s controller have some default values programmed into it, and for some reason it reverted to those values?
 Did it have an entire backup program that it reverted to using??
 I might never know for sure.- Sample #2’s first error was an address decoding error, that affected four contiguous sectors, during round 9,258.
-It has survived for 12,687 read/write cycles in total so far.
+It has survived for 23,971 read/write cycles in total so far.

-Sample #3’s first error was a four-sector wide address decoding error during round 4,122.
+Sample #3’s first error1 was a four-sector wide address decoding error during round 4,122.
 It continued to chug along — with a few other minor errors — until round 8,079, when about 3/8 of the total sectors on the card just started reading back as all

 ff

 ‘s.
 (Strangely, these sectors all tested just fine during the next round of testing.)
 During the next few hundred rounds, more large numbers of sectors (usually a few hundred thousand at a time) would pop up occasionally.
-This pushed it over the 50% failure threshold during round 8,543.Side note: Sample #3 did technically experience a couple errors earlier on; however, I’m almost positive that the errors were due to device mangling and thus not the card’s fault.
-Therefore, I’ve decided to discard those errors.
+This pushed it over the 50% failure threshold during round 8,543.Here’s the graph of what this card’s progression looked like:

-November 10, 2024 (current number of read/write cycles is updated automatically every hour)
+June 18, 2025 (current number of read/write cycles is updated automatically every hour)